 If an outlet dies or is simply worn out, someone knowledgeable about electricity will need to replace it.
 On the other hand, if one or more of them have gone dead for seemingly no reason, it could be due to a tripped GFCI outlet.
 When this happens, the outlet itself stops working, in addition to other outlets connected to it.
 Finding and resetting it should be enough to restore power.
 If this doesn’t work, or if the outlets are in need of replacement, an electrician is your best bet.

 FLICKERING LIGHTS CAN BE A SIMPLE ELECTRICAL ISSUE…OR NOT

 Blinking or flickering lights are almost always a sign of a poor electrical connection.
 You can find the source of the issue by taking note of which lights are blinking; if isolated to a single room, it could be due to a poorly connected or faulty switch.
 If the issue is throughout the entire house, however, it means there is a connection problem in the electrical panel or the main wire.

 Only an electrician can safely address a problem of this magnitude.
 Even if it’s a matter of repairing a switch connection, you might be better off bringing in an expert.
 Sometimes a deeper problem could be present, one only an experienced professional can identify.

 At Certified Electric, Inc., our trained technicians deal with every type of electrical repair.
-If you have an issue in your home that needs professional help, or if you have any questions at all, give us a call at 912-265-3419 today.
+If you have an issue in your home that needs professional help, or if you have any questions at all, contact us.